Most likely our readers think of one thing when they hear Munich: Oktoberfest!

 Did you know we have 5 Star Hostels all over Europe?

 This guide is purely for Munich.
-Though you should also check out the 3 best hostels in Barcelona.
+Though you should also check out the all guides to the best hostels in the world.

 A Quick Guide to the 3 Best Hostels in Munich